 They also may signify a serious underlying vein condition.
 You don’t have to take risks with your health or be embarrassed about the bulging veins; professional help is nearby if you live or work in NYC.
-One effective treatment your specialist at the Varicose Vein Center of New York City uses is called ambulatory phlebotomy.
+One effective treatment your specialist at the New York vein treatment center uses is called ambulatory phlebotomy.
 You can have the painful veins removed right in your vein doctor’s office and be back to your normal activities within days.
 And all visible signs that you ever had varicose veins are gone in just a few months.
 Call today!

 Ambulatory phlebotomy is a method of removing varicose veins through small incisions in the skin.
 Varicose veins are bulging, twisted veins that are dark purple or blue in color and most often appear on your legs, ankles or feet.
 They occur when damaged valves in the veins allow blood to leak backward toward the lower extremities rather than being routed back to the heart.

 Varicose veins are unsightly and sometimes cause other symptoms, such as aching discomfort.
-To learn how to get rid of varicose veins, especially if they’re uncomfortable or if you’re embarrassed by how they look, visit the Varicose Vein Center of New York City.
+To learn how to get rid of varicose veins, especially if they’re uncomfortable or if you’re embarrassed by how they look, visit the vein clinic NYC.
 Phlebotomy is an outpatient procedure that your vein doctor recommends for varicose vein removal either for cosmetic or medical reasons.

 In NYC, Dr. Dmitry Gorelik specializes in the phlebotomy procedure, as well as treatment for other venous conditions ranging from spider veins to venous insufficiency.
 Look for this kind of expertise when choosing a vein specialist because of the extensive training it takes to effectively treat vein disorders.

 Call for an appointment today!212.400.3966